 This section lists all federal, state, and/or local requirements which might reasonably apply to the permittee, but are deemed nonapplicable after review by EFSEC.
-In accordance with WAC 173-401-640, the permittee is provided a permit shield for not complying with the requirements within 45 days of test completion.
+In accordance with WAC 173-401-640, the permittee is provided a permit shield for not complying with the requirements described below where they have been identified to be non-applicable to specific emission units.